SciML/DiffEqDocs.jl/docs/src/tutorials/dde_example.md

 use an in-place function instead or only compute specific indices by passing an `idxs` keyword.

-The functional forms for the history function are discussed also [on the DDEProblem page](@ref dde_prob).
+The functional forms for the history function are also discussed [on the DDEProblem page](@ref dde_prob).

 ### Undeclared Delays and State-Dependent Delays via Residual Control

-You might have noticed DifferentialEquations.jl allows you to solve problems with undeclared delays since you can interpolate `h` at any value.
+You might have noticed DifferentialEquations.jl allows you to solve problems with undeclared delays, since you can interpolate `h` at any value.
 This is a feature, but use it with caution.
 Undeclared delays can increase the error in the solution.
 It's recommended that you use a method with a residual control, such as `MethodOfSteps(RK4())` whenever there are undeclared delays.
-With this you can use interpolated derivatives, solve functional differential equations by using quadrature on the interpolant, etc. However, note that residual control solves with a low level of accuracy, so the tolerances should be made very small and the solution should not be trusted for more than 2-3 decimal places.
+With this, you can use interpolated derivatives, solve functional differential equations by using quadrature on the interpolant, etc. However, note that residual control solves with a low level of accuracy, so the tolerances should be made very small, and the solution should not be trusted for more than 2-3 decimal places.

 Note: `MethodOfSteps(RK4())` with undeclared delays is similar to MATLAB's